sunilmhta/File_Explorer/README.md

    - Shivam Shakti <s.shakti@iitg.ernet.in>
    - Sunil Kumar <sunilk.2014@iitg.ernet.in>

-**Note:** This project is still in alpha phase.
+**Note:** This project is still in initial phase.
 It is likely to be completed around first week of May'16.
 Any contributions to this project are welcome.